The Neuroscience of Dance

 Posted May 08, 2018

 The neuroscience of dance is a relatively new, but rapidly growing, field of research.
-In recent months, a variety of new studies and an article-based dissertation on the neuroscience of dance have been published.
+In recent months, a variety of studies and an article-based dissertation on the neuroscience of dance have been published.
 These findings help us better understand why we dance and how dancing engages and changes the human brain.

-On May 11, Hanna Poikonen of the Cognitive Brain Research Unit at the University of Helsinki is defending her doctoral dissertation, “Dance on Cortex - ERPs and Phase Synchrony in Dancers and Musicians during a Contemporary Dance Piece.”
+On May 11, Hanna Poikonen of the Cognitive Brain Research Unit at the University of Helsinki defended her doctoral dissertation, “Dance on Cortex — ERPs and Phase Synchrony in Dancers and Musicians during a Contemporary Dance Piece.”
 This paper adds fresh insights to the burgeoning "neuroscience of dance" field of study and presents potentially game-changing methods of research that may have clinical applications.

 For her dissertation, Poikonen developed novel ways to study various brain functions outside of a laboratory.
 By using event-related potentials (ERPs) and EEG, she was able to monitor how professional dancers’ brains differ from both the average layperson and well-trained musicians.